markshust/falcon/packages/falcon-client/README.md

 Default namespace is `common` and there is also fallback configured to it, in case if translation can not be found in namespaces defined in `react-i18next/translation` HOC.

-During application build, default resources (if configured) will be merged with custom from `./i18n` directory and stored in `public/i18n/`.
-Which means that you should not edit any of these files as your changes will be overriden.
+During application build, default resources (if configured) will be merged with custom from `./i18n` directory and stored in `./public/i18n/`.
+Which means that you should not edit any of these files as your changes will be overridden.

 ### Configuration
 Configuration options base on [i18next](https://www.i18next.com/overview/configuration-options) and you can change them via configuration `config.i18n` exported from `falcon-client.config.js`